shangguanwang/100-days-of-code/round2-log.md

 **Today's Progress**: Reviewed Grind 75 Q11 Balanced Binary Tree

 **Thoughts** Took me an hour to fully understand this problem.
 Finding an intuitive solution and breaking each line into smaller digestible parts helped.

+### Day 5: July 9, 2023

+**Today's Progress**: Reviewed Grind 75 Q9-12 with the study group, started building the e-commerce react project

+**Thoughts** Youtube has better resources than some paid learning platforms.